Today’s mortgage rates

 Market data affecting today’s mortgage rates

-- The yield on 10-year Treasury notes increased to 4.259% from 4.240% (Bad for mortgage rates).
-Mortgage rates typically follow these Treasury bond yields.
-While the increase is modest, the yield remains well below its 52-week high of 4.664%, suggesting the recent rise is contained within a broader downward trend.
+- The yield on 10-year Treasury notes decreased to 4.437% from 4.441% (Good for mortgage rates).
+Mortgage rates often follow these Treasury bond yields.

-- CNN Business Fear & Greed Index decreased to 59 from 61 out of 100 (Good for mortgage rates).
-Lower readings suggest “fearful” investors, who often push bond prices up and rates down.
+- CNN Business Fear & Greed Index decreased to 60.2 from 60.3 out of 100.
+(Good for mortgage rates.)
+“Greed” suggests investors are seeking safety, supporting bond prices.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.